About

 Art on a Postcard, Soho Revue Gallery, London

-Another Kind of Life (solo presentation,) Four You Gallery, Online
+Another Kind of Life, Four You Gallery, Online

 In the Eye of The Beholder, Four You Gallery, Online